Spider basics, body, behavior

 Close up showing the four large front eyes of a species of spider called a jumping spider.

-A spider’s “primary” pair of eyes is always located front-and-center and have the best vision.
-The others, called secondary eyes, are less acute but no less important—they provide periphery views.
-The secondary eyes have a tapetum, which is a light-reflecting layer, so here’s an interesting activity for you and your kids: On a dark summer night, use a strong flashlight to look closely around on shrubs and flowers; you’ll see these tiny eyes, even though you can’t discern any other part of a spider’s body.
+A spider’s “primary” pair of eyes are always at the front and have the best vision.
+The others, called secondary eyes, are less acute but no less important: they provide periphery views.
+The secondary eyes have a tapetum, which is a light-reflecting layer, so here’s a fun activity for you and your kids: on a dark summer night, use a strong flashlight to look closely at shrubs and flowers; you’ll see these tiny eyes, even though you can’t discern any other part of a spider’s body.

 Hearing, taste, smell

 Spiders don’t have ears, and they don’t hear in the way humans do.
 Instead, they hear with hairs on their body, which are sensitive to touch and vibration.
 Each is like a single, independent ear.
-The most sensitive of them are long hairs, called trichobothria, on their legs, which can feel air movement down to one ten-billionth of a meter (the width of an atom)!
+The most sensitive are long hairs on the legs called trichobothria.
+They can feel air movement down to one ten-billionth of a meter (the width of an atom)!

 Hairs are also the medium through which spiders taste and smell—they’re connected to sensory organs that detect the chemical composition of what they touch.
 “Hmm, is that a tasty moth or the gorgeous spider of my dreams?”
 Spiders don’t take action unless they detect prey or a mate.
 Experts think they may also use hairs on their pedipalps to taste prey.

-And, hairs play a role in locomotion: Each leg has claws at the tip—web-spinning spiders have three, all others have two—with thousands of small, flexible hairs covering them.
+And, hairs play a role in locomotion: Each leg has claws at the tip—web-spinning spiders have three, all others have two—with thousands of tiny, flexible hairs covering them.
 Each hair creates a contact point between a spider and the surface it’s standing on.
 Through a process called dynamic attachment, they can quickly adhere and loosen, allowing the spider to walk horizontally, vertically, and across a ceiling.
-They work, as National Geographic puts it, like a “Post-It Note,” that sticks and easily unsticks.
+As National Geographic puts it, they work like a “Post-It Note” that sticks and easily unsticks.
 (Some surfaces, like glass and porcelain, can defeat them, though, which is why you may sometimes find a spider trapped in your bathtub or sink.)

 Communication